flaf/miscellaneous/puppet4/production/modules/homemade/README.md

 These functions are just wrappers of the `ljust()` and `rjust()` ruby methods, except that:
-* the first argument must be a non empty string,
+* the first argument must be a non-empty string,
 * the second argument must be an integer `> 0`,
-* the third argument must be a non empty string.
+* the third argument must be a non-empty string.

 # `is_clean_arrayofstr()` and `is_clean_hashofstr()` functions